-Falcon Heights District Curriculum Used in Our In-Home Tutoring Programs
+Falcon Heights District and Curriculum

 The city of Falcon Heights is served by the Roseville Area School District.
 Roseville Schools is a comprehensive district, providing educational programming for students in kindergarten through high school.
 The district has a long history of academic excellence, and ranks as one of the very best school districts in Minnesota.
 Students in the district enjoy engaging, yet rigorous academic programming that prepares them for entrance into college or the workforce.
 Likewise, Roseville Area Schools emphasize the development of strong 21st century skills so that students are fully prepared to meet the academic, social, and emotional challenges of life in the modern world.

 We currently cover the following Falcon Heights-area school district: Roseville Area School District.